mddazure/cascaded-hub/README.md

       az deployment sub create --location swedencentral --template-file templates/main.bicep

 Verify that all components in the diagram above have been deployed to the resourcegroup `cascaded-hub-rg-2` and are healthy.

+:point_right: The Expressroute circuits and Expressrouter provider components are not part of the lab deployment and must be provisioned separately.

 Credentials: